Protective mechanisms

 - The potential execution price is outside the “dynamic” price range based on the reference price.
 For the dynamic price range, the reference price refers to the last price determined for a security in an auction, in Continuous Trading or in a Mini Auction (= reference price 1).

 - The potential execution price lies outside the additionally defined “static” price range.
-This broader “static” price range defines the maximum percentage deviation from another reference price (= reference price 2), namely the last price determined in a regular auction (with the exception of Mini Auctions and liquidity interruptions).
+This broader “static” price range defines the maximum percentage deviation from another reference price (= reference price 2), namely the last price determined in a regular auction (with the exception of Mini Auctions).
 If this does not exist, then the last price determined on one of the prior trading days shall be taken as the reference price.

 The price range defines the maximum percentage deviation from the reference price for a particular security.
 It is set individually for each security.